 - Key Benefits: User-friendly graphical interface; extensive plugin ecosystem with automation tools like WHM (Web Host Manager) for easy management of multiple accounts.

 Plesk is a widely used control panel that supports both Windows and Linux servers.
 It features a clean, organized dashboard that simplifies website, email, and database management.
-Plesk also emphasizes security, including robust tools such as fail2ban, and extensions for backups, monitoring, and anti-virus protection.
+Plesk also emphasizes security, including powerful server tools such as fail2ban, and extensions for backups, monitoring, and anti-virus protection.

 Both Plesk and cPanel is owned by the same company – Oakley Capital.